 Dwight Eisenhower said, “planning is everything; the plan is nothing.”

 This statement couldn’t be more correct.
-It is not the physical document that will benefit you and your business, rather the planning that goes into creating that document.
+It is not the physical document that will benefit you and your business but the planning that goes into creating it.
 We all know that no matter how much effort we put into creating a straight line to get from point A to point Z, we all wind up with many forks in the road and decisions to make that will get us off course.

 The plan helps us navigate through the proverbial forks that will lead us to point Z. The planning and research that goes into creating the business plan will set you up for success.
 It will help you examine and set up your marketing plan, detailing how you will market to your customers.
 It will help you determine how many employees you will need and what their roles will be.
 It will help you maximize your profits by comparing them directly to the expenses.
 It will also help you plan for barriers so that you have a better idea of how to work around them.